tmlstevens/What-The-Text/README.md

 ![landing_login 1](https://user-images.githubusercontent.com/34491285/41195781-94525330-6bf9-11e8-890c-a8e07652d715.png)
 ![upload](https://user-images.githubusercontent.com/34491285/41195782-945e9f28-6bf9-11e8-97bc-0f7b2654e689.png)
 ![user home 1](https://user-images.githubusercontent.com/34491285/41195783-94727dcc-6bf9-11e8-96de-dccbe391fdf8.png)

+# DIRECTION FOR FUTURE DEVELOPMENT
+* Social Sharing- Giving users the option to share their WTT experience through different social media platforms.
+* Friend Invites- Send text message alert to friends to join the WTT world, and reward them on every five friends that join.
+* Search Engine- Give users the option to search keywords into a search bar.
+* Privacy- Give users the freedom to choose who can and cannot see their uploaded messages.
+* Upload Stats- Keeping track of user log-ins and real time updates.
+* Reaction- Give users the option to add a reaction to an uploaded screenshot (like or dislike).
+* Approve system- Have the system search for certain phrases or sentences that could be pretty disturbing (life threatening).

 # ROUGH BREAKDOWN OF TASKS:
 * Screen capture text convos on phone and use upload button to send screenshots to server